Navigation

 Crookston sits in the fertile Red River Valley.
 The Valley was once a part of glacial Lake Agassiz.
 As Lake Agassiz receded, it left behind rich mineral deposits.
 This made the area around Crookston prime for agricultural uses.
 Grains like wheat and other crops like sugar beets and potatoes grow well in the immediate area around Crookston.

 Crookston has a relatively flat landscape.
 The Red Lake River flows through the city and makes several twists and turns (oxbows).
 Crookston has experienced some erosion of the riverbank lately.
-A recent minor landslide has led the city to seek a permanent solution to such problems.

 From Wikipedia, the free encyclopedia.